-The software described in this document is furnished under a license and may only be used or copied in accordance with the terms of such license.
+The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.

-No responsibility is assumed for the use or reliability of software on equipment that is not supplied by DIGITAL or its affiliated companies.
+Digital Equipment Corporation assumes no responsibility for the use or reliability of its software on equipment that is not supplied by DIGITAL.

-Copyright (C) 1967, 1978 by Digital Equipment Corporation
+Copyright (C) 1976, 1977, 1978 by Digital Equipment Corporation

-The postage-prepaid READER'S COMMENTS form on the last page of this document requests the user's critical evaluation to assist us in preparing future documentation.
+The postage prepaid READER'S COMMENTS form on the last page of this document requests the user's critical evaluation to assist us in preparing future documentation.